gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

 # Microsoft Virtual Academy - AngularJS

-These are my personal notes taken from the [Microsoft Virtual Academy](http://www.microsoftvirtualacademy.com/) course on AngularJS.
+These are my personal notes taken on the [Microsoft Virtual Academy](http://www.microsoftvirtualacademy.com/) course on AngularJS.
 These notes also include expanded definitions, core principles of computer science and programming to understand what is happening --*under the hood*  of Angular, leading to a much better understanding of the *how, why, & what*.
 I have also included specific links to the API in relevant situations.

+If you don't want to watch don't fret these notes also serve as an ANgularJS cheatsheet!

 Notes taken using [StackEdit](https://stackedit.io/) - Full-featured, open-source Markdown editor.